Product Designer vs UX Designer

 One of the most hotly debated topics is the differences between product design vs. UX design.

-To understand this better, we need to dive in to see what makes these two roles so different from each other.
+To understand this better, we need to dive in to see what makes these two roles different from each other.

 Product Design vs UX Design: Key Differences

 A UX designer places the utmost priority on the overall user experience of the product above everything else.
-The end goal is to provide the users with a product or service that is streamlined for the best experience.
+The end goal is to provide the users with a product or service streamlined for the best experience.

 However, the fact is that up until the initial release of a product, UX designers and product designers have an almost identical role.